-Claims Example 1: A client walks into your dispensary and inadvertently gets their foot caught on your welcome mat, resulting in a bodily injury claim and lawsuit, due to your alleged negligence.
+Claim Example 1: A customer walks into your dispensary and inadvertently gets their foot caught on your welcome mat, resulting in a bodily injury claim and lawsuit, due to your alleged negligence.
 General Liability insurance covers bodily injury claims of this nature and provides the necessary legal defense.

 Claim Example 2: You are furnishing your facility with new displays, glass counters, and shelves.
 The drywall or floors in the space you are leasing is substantially damaged in the process, resulting in harm to the landlord's real estate.
 General Liability coverage provides protection against property damage claims such as this.

 Product Liability Insurance

 Product Liability insurance provides protection from bodily injury or property damage claims resulting from defective products that have been manufactured or sold.
 Businesses that deal with either producing or selling finished products are open to these exposures.

 This is particularly applicable to businesses in the marijuana industry in the event a patient or recreational user claims they experience an adverse effect resulting from a particular medicine or product your business supplied.